HannahHealyQCA/1701QCA-Assessment2/index.md

 *https://www.allvisualarts.org/artists/CharlesMatton/biography.aspx*

 ![Image](relatedproject1.jpg)
+(This is an image of Matton's miniature scenes that look so life-like.)

 Charles Matton was a painter, sculptor, designer, writer, photographer, videographer, and filmmaker.
 His work aimed to capture the tension in living things and animate nature by provoking and perfecting life.
 In his exhibition 'enclosures', Matton created small scale interiors within transparent boxes with glass fronts.
 Depicting theatrical, atmospheric scenes, the miniatures spaces are based on real world interiors and memories from Matton's life.
 Each scene is meticulously hand-built to a 1/7 scale.
 To create a more immersive experience and to depict not just how something looked ona particular day but how it felt, Matton introduced one-way mirrors and videos to add hypnotic optical illusions.